-This Lower Dolpo Trekking also known as remote and wilderness trekking is an ideal choice to those who love to be in the wilderness, remote and completely arid landscapes beyond the Himalayas.
+This Lower Dolpo Trekking also is known as remote and wilderness trekking is an ideal choice to those who love to be in the wilderness, remote and completely arid landscapes beyond the Himalayas.
 Bon Po is the major settlement in this region.
-Bon Po are those Tibetan Buddhists who still exist their antique way of life.
-These people have close cultural and economic connection to Tibet rather than Nepal.
-The attractions of this trekking lies in natural and cultural diversity of ethnic groups, classis way of life, thrilling high passes and a serene lake, Phoksundo.
+Bon Po is those Tibetan Buddhists who still exist their antique way of life.
+These people have a close cultural and economic connection to Tibet rather than Nepal.
+The attractions of this trekking lie in the natural and cultural diversity of ethnic groups, the classic way of life, thrilling high passes and a serene lake, Phoksundo.
 This is area is protected by Shey Phoksundo National Park.
 Tarakot and Dho Tarap are other exquisite Tibetan settlements to explore.
 These settlements are considered to be the settlements on the earth which are not flamed by globalization and modernization yet.
-Trekkers have uncovered just a little about the hidden mysteries of Dolpo region .
+Trekkers have uncovered just a little about the hidden mysteries of Dolpo region.
 So it is still waiting to be explored.

-The natural calmness, spirituality of Tibetan culture, Tibetan plateaus and whit peaks, Shey Phoksundo Lake and the national park, picturesque Himalayan settlements, awe-inspiring arid landscaped, the wilderness and the remoteness are prominently enjoyed by the trekkers here.
-This the trekking from north-west region behind the Dhaulagiri massif to the Tibetan plateau.
-The Himalayan wildlife, including, Musk Deer, Himalayan Blue Sheep and rare Snow Leopardare native in this region.
+The natural calmness, the spirituality of Tibetan culture, Tibetan plateaus and whit peaks, Shey Phoksundo Lake and the national park, picturesque Himalayan settlements, awe-inspiring arid landscaped, the wilderness and the remoteness are prominently enjoyed by the trekkers here.
+This the trekking from the north-west region behind the Dhaulagiri massif to the Tibetan plateau.
+The Himalayan wildlife, including, Musk Deer, Himalayan Blue Sheep, and rare Snow Leopard are native in this region.

-We Team Himalaya organize Lower Dolpo Trekking according to the interest, time frame and budgeting and your recommendation about taking a rest day during the trip.
-We are always flexible and offer this trek with experienced and equipped team.
+We Team Himalaya organize Lower Dolpo Trekking according to the interest, time frame, and budgeting and your recommendation about taking a rest day during the trip.
+We are always flexible and offer this trek with an experienced and equipped team.